EGA-archive/AF_bcftools_pipeline/README.md

 - `seq_type` selects which Sample QC thresholds are applied (wes vs wgs).

-- metadata_csv is required for the ADD_AF step.
+- metadata_csv is required.

-- The fields INFO/QD, INFO/DP, INFO/MQ, INFO/FS, FORMAT/GQ, FORMAT/GT and FORMAT/AD must be correctly described on the header for the filtering to work correctly.
+- The fields INFO/QD, INFO/DP, INFO/MQ, INFO/FS, INFO/ReadPosRankSum,  FORMAT/GQ, FORMAT/GT and FORMAT/AD must be correctly described in the header for the filtering to work correctly.

 ## Running the Pipeline